-Epicel is a permanent skin replacement for deep dermal or full thickness burns greater than or equal to 30% of total body surface area (TBSA).
-Epicel is regulated by the Center for Biologics Evaluation and Research, or CBER of the U.S. Food and Drug Administration, or FDA under medical device authorities, and is the only FDA-approved cultured epidermal autograft product available for large total surface area burns.
+Epicel is a permanent skin replacement for deep dermal or full-thickness burns greater than or equal to 30% of total body surface area (TBSA).
+Epicel is regulated by the Center for Biologics Evaluation and Research, or CBER of the U.S. Food and Drug Administration under medical device authorities, and is the only FDA-approved cultured epidermal autograft product available for large total surface area burns.
 Epicel was designated as a Humanitarian Use Device (HUD) in 1998 and a Humanitarian Device Exception (HDE) application for the product was submitted in 1999.
 HUDs are devices that are intended for diseases or conditions that affect fewer than 8,000 individuals annually in the U.S. Under an HDE approval, a HUD cannot be sold for an amount that exceeds the cost of research and development, fabrication and distribution unless certain conditions are met.
 A HUD is eligible to be sold for profit after receiving HDE approval if the device meets certain eligibility criteria, including where the device is intended for the treatment of a disease or condition that occurs in pediatric patients and such device is labeled for use in pediatric patients.
 If the FDA determines that a HUD meets the eligibility criteria, the HUD is permitted to be sold for profit so long as the number of devices distributed in any calendar year does not exceed the Annual Distribution Number (ADN).
 The ADN is defined as the number of devices reasonably needed to treat a population of 8,000 individuals per year in the U.S.

-On February 18, 2016, the FDA approved our HDE supplement to revise the labeled indications of use to specifically include pediatric patients.
+On February 18, 2016, the FDA approved our HDE supplement to revise the labeled indications of use for Epicel to specifically include pediatric patients.
 The revised product label also now specifies that the probable benefit of Epicel, mainly related to survival, was demonstrated in two Epicel clinical experience databases and a physician-sponsored study comparing outcomes in patients with massive burns treated with Epicel relative to standard care.
 Because of the change in the label to specifically include use in pediatric patients, Epicel is no longer subject to the HDE profit restrictions.
-In conjunction with adding the pediatric labeling and meeting the pediatric eligibility criteria, the FDA has determined the ADN number for Epicel is 360,400 which is approximately 45 times larger than the volume of grafts sold in 2018.
-We currently have a ten-person field force comprised of 7 sales representatives and 3 clinical support specialists which is adapting its practices to support physician education initiatives using virtual tools in regions where executive orders or hospital restrictions preclude their physical presence.
-Epicel sales and clinical representatives are continuing to provide on-site assistance for Epicel surgical procedures, so long at the representative's presence is in accordance with governmental orders and the policies and procedures of the relevant hospital or surgical center.
-For the three and six months ended June 30, 2020, net revenues for Epicel were \$4.9 million and \$11.3 million, respectively and \$5.3 million and \$10.6 million, respectively, for the same periods in 2019.
+In conjunction with adding the pediatric labeling and meeting the pediatric eligibility criteria, the FDA has determined the ADN number for Epicel is 360,400 which is approximately 45 times larger than the volume of grafts sold in 2019.
+We currently have an eleven-person field force comprised of 7 sales representatives and 4 clinical support specialists.
+For the three and nine months ended September 30, 2020, net revenues for Epicel were \$6.7 million and \$18.0 million, respectively and \$9.9 million and \$20.4 million, respectively, for the same periods in 2019.